seanbradley/Simpletown/README.md

 Code is opinionated.
 Here's an alternative to the above by Bruno Renié:
 <http://bruno.im/2013/may/18/django-stop-writing-settings-files/>

 Simpletown's settings live in the _settings_ directory with separate files providing settings common to all environments (_base.py_), as well as files providing settings unique to development (_dev.py_), and production (_prod.py_) environments.
 Most settings are handled in this manner in accord with Kaplan Moss' "One True Way", but some are managed via environment variables and/or envdir in the manner prescribed by Renié.
 Some environment variables are also managed by inclusion in the Apache config file, and yet others are generated dynamically when needed.
-Simpletown's settings are still being optimized with the intent of enabling the aforementioned "Fast Lane" deployment on AWS, and--in the interim--some environment variables may need to be set manually.
+Simpletown's settings are still being optimized with the intent of enabling the aforementioned "Fast Lane" deployment on AWS, so--in the interim--some environment variables may need to be set manually.

 You will need to change the following after launch...